avielmenter/eventfeeler/api/search/README.md

         type: String,
         required: true
     },
-    user : {                                            // the user who made the comment name : String,                                  // user name or screen name profile_url : String                            // URL for the user's profile, if available },
+    user_id : {                                         // the ID of the user who made the comment
+        type : String,
+        required : true
+    },
     text : String,
     entities : [{                                       // entities like images or hashtags in the comment